Register for the course.

 Access the course and navigate the course on your own schedule.

-Complete the course and instantly receive an email where you can view, download and print your Wilderness First Aid certification credentials.
+Complete the course and instantly receive an email where you can view, download and print your Wilderness First Aid Certificate of Completion.

 Jeffrey S. Imel, WEMT, NREMT

 Jeff is a National Registry Emergency Medical Technician, Wilderness Emergency Medical Technician, and author of six books on emergency first aid.
 He holds instructor certifications in First Aid, CPR/AED, Basic Life Support, First Responder, Wilderness First Aid and is a Level II NFPA 1041 Emergency Medical Services instructor.

 With over three decades of teaching experience, Jeff’s life mission is to educate people with no medical background how to provide care in a medical emergency while waiting for professional responders to arrive.

 When I attended my first WFA Certification course as a student, I was overwhelmed by the amount of information being thrown at me.
 It was like drinking from a firehose and attempting not to drown.
 There was no way I could absorb all of the information being delivered.
 When I graduated I was happy to have earned my certification, but I was not confident that I could remember what I learned.

 A few years later when I decided to earn my WFA Instructor certification, I attended six WFA courses over a three month period as part of the certification process.
 In each class I witnessed students experiencing the same information overload frustration I felt the first time I attended a WFA course.